MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/index.md

 ## Known issues

 There are some known interop-related performance issues in the current preview of C#/WinRT.
 These will be addressed prior to the final release in late 2020.
+Other known issues and breaking changes will be noted in the [C#/WinRT GitHub repo](https://aka.ms/cswinrt/repo).

 If you encounter any functional issues with the C#/WinRT NuGet package, the cswinrt.exe compiler, or the generated projection sources, submit issues to us via the [C#/WinRT issues page](https://github.com/microsoft/CsWinRT/issues).